How do I register for special approval courses?

-The WS prefix for these courses are for students interested in Minoring in Women's Studies.
-Advising students of the special approval process helps confirm if the student is interested in being a minor in our program or if they are only registering for a WS prefix course because the cross-listed class is full.
+The WGS prefix for these courses are for students interested in minoring in Women's and Gender Studies.
+Advising students of the special approval process helps confirm if the student is interested in being a minor in our program or if they are only registering for a WGS prefix course because the cross-listed class is full.

-In the past, WS prefix courses would become full of non-minor's while our minor's were left with minimal WS prefix course options to complete the minor.
+- In the past, WGS prefix courses would become full of non-minor's while our minor's were left with minimal WGS prefix course options to complete the minor.

-All WS 2300 (face-to-face) sections are open to all students.
+All WGS 2300 (face-to-face) sections are open to all students.
 Our sections seem to fill up quickly.
 If a section is full and you are requesting an override, the policy is as follows:

-Students wishing to be granted an override in a face-to-face course will attend the first day of class (arriving 10 minutes early) for the section they are interested in to discuss the possibility of an override with the instructor face-to-face.
+- Students wishing to be granted an override in a face-to-face course will attend the first day of class (arriving 10 minutes early) to discuss the possibility of an override with the instructor face-to-face.

-We recommend students have a back up plan of another course to register for in case you are not granted an override.
-You should work with your major advisor to assist you in looking at alternative courses that can get you what you need.
+- We recommend students have a back up plan of another course in case you are not granted an override.

 See TTU Catalog for detail descriptions

 There are *652 women's and gender studies programs at community colleges, colleges, and universities in the U.S.

 Special Approval Courses

 TTU Student Community